SheepTester-forks/curricular-analytics-exploration/README.md

 In January 2023, Carlos wanted the tree but reversed to show the prerequisite ancestors of a course as a tree.

 From April 7–12, I looked into another representation of the tree since the current network diagram, albeit nice, was too messy.
-I didn't finish as I moved on to rewriting Curricular Analytics' Julia package in Python.
+I didn't finish as I moved on to rewriting [Curricular Analytics' Julia package][ca-julia] in Python.

 [^1]: i.e. courses without prerequisites, such as CSE 11, would not be shown ever in the tree because it cannot be unlocked by a course: it's already unlocked.
 The exception to this is if the user entered CSE 11 in as a course to start with.